 What does this template do right?

 - Clearly indicates the nature of the event, which in this case is a Church conference.

-- Well designed layout, which means the customer will have to make minimal content changes, saving both time and effort.
+- Well designed layout, which means the customer will have to make minimal content changes before buying and downloading, saving both time and effort.

 - Well spaced design elements makes the template easy to work with.

 - Date, time, topics and the name of the speaker is presented clearly, while making the template look attractive.